 Related: Fall Leaves Watercolor Art

-How to make Leaf Lanterns: Step by Step Directions for Mason Jar Luminaries
+How to make Thanksgiving Turkey Leaf Lanterns: Step-by-Step Directions for Mason Jar Luminaries

-Step 1 – Collect and select fall leaves to make Thanksgiving mason jar lanterns
+1. Collect fall leaves to make Thanksgiving mason jar lanterns:

 .

-- Cut the following parts for each fall leaf luminary:
+- Cut the following turkey craft parts for each DIY fall leaf luminary:

 for the turkey beak.